 Fortunately, much of the calibration process can be done with reasonable accuracy using basic test patterns.
 While it might not be fit for critical work in a professional setting, it can substantially enhance the picture quality and provide a much more balanced image.
-Here is our guide on how to calibrate your monitor to help make sure colors are represented accurately.
+Here's our guide on how to calibrate your monitor to help make sure colors are represented accurately.

-Much like when calibrating for the brightness, adjust the contrast until steps up to 234 show some visible detail.
+Just like when calibrating for the brightness, adjust the contrast until steps up to 234 show some visible detail.
 The last few steps should be very faint, so it might take some trial and error.

 The simplest way to calibrate this aspect if you aren't pleased with the default is to set it at max, then lower it until no strange pattern forms between the lines and shapes of the test image.